Crankcase leak test

 Replace any seals or gaskets that leak.
 Reassemble the engine.

-Note: When replacing the cooling shroud on a Top 80, put RTV between the large washers on the cylinder head studs and shroud.
-This will help cut down the wear of the shroud at these points due to severe engine vibration.
+Note: When replacing the cooling shroud on a Top 80 or a similar engine, put RTV between the large washers on the cylinder head studs and shroud.
+This will help cut down the wear of the shroud at these points due to engine vibration.